barthelemyf/SDG-sandbox/process_and_method/methodology/phase4.md

 *	Rejected: No changes will be made to the draft.
 *	Partially accepted: Some of the comment is accepted but other parts are rejected.

 After consideration of the comment, the editor records the resolution and sends a response to the reviewer.
 To a semantic issue, the response usually includes a summary of the context of the issue, the resolution agreed by the Working Group and the justification for the resolution, particularly in case the issue is rejected.

 The issues can be categorised in different ways.
 For example:
+*	**Enhancement**
+  New feature or request regarding the proposed models.
+It includes issues concerning the existing elements proposed within the models such as cardinality, the definition of an   element etc.

-*	**Editorial issues**
+*	**New attribute**
-  Bug-fixes such as spaces, typos or small errors within the data models can directly be corrected by the editorial team who presents a summary of all editorial issues in the     next meeting following the correction.
+  Additional attribute which could or should be included within a model.

-*	**Semantic issues**
+* **Major issue**
-  Issues concerning for instance the definitions used, the data type, the name of the entity or the namespace referred.
-The editors propose a resolution to the issue through the   collaborative tool, asking for further information to the Working Group when necessary.
-The proposed resolutions are discussed with the Working Group in the next meeting         following the issue creation  or directly via the collaborative tool.
+  Complex issues which require specific attention from the Working Group and the reviewers for commenting the issue and the potential resultions.

+* **Type of evidence**
+  The different types of evidence analysed as part WP4.

 Semantic issues include the proposition of enhancements to the data model published or the proposition of additional attributes or entities that are not present in the model.
 For further details about these two types of contribution, please check the dedicated steps.

 ![#E80505B](https://via.placeholder.com/15/E80505?text=+) **Rules and guidelines**